C:\Takes

 So when we’re asked whether private markets are too expensive, we focus instead on growth and durability.
 Through that lens, select opportunities with sustained adoption curves can be attractive, even at elevated initial valuations.

-For more on this C:\Take, watch Lucas Swisher:
+For more on this C:\Take, watch Lucas:

 Lucas Swisher Video